Duniya Vijay: Career

 In 2012, Vijay starred in the critically acclaimed Bheema Theeradalli which also had commercial success.
 Vijay was lauded for his performance in the movie.
 In early 2013, the film Rajanikantha was released and it was a disaster at the box office.
 His subsequent release Jayammana Maga, a psychological thriller and his first production venture under his company "Duniya Talkies", attracted positive critical reviews and his performance was noted.
 He did his own stunts in this movie like in many of his other films, including Duniya.
 His next movie Shivajinagara was an average box-office performer.
 In 2014, his only movie was Simhadri.
 In 2015, he appeared in Jackson, Rx Suri, and Ring Road, which were hits, but Cobra was delayed.

 In 2016, Vijay's first release was Yogaraj Bhat's much-hyped film Dana Kayonu, in which he starred alongside Priyamani.
 The film was a commercial success and resurrected his career.
 His next release was Nagashekar's Masti Gudi, which made little impact at the box office.

 The film Kanaka was released after Masti Gudi.
 After the film's success he appeared in Johnny Johnny Yes Papa (2018), a sequel to their previous venture Johny Mera Naam Preethi Mera Kaam (2011) that was produced under Vijay's company Duniya Talkies.

-In 2021, Vijay appeared in the adult-oriented film Kusti with his son, and his own directorial debut Salaga.
+In 2021, Vijay appeared in the adult-oriented film Kusti with his son Samrat, and his own directorial debut Salaga.
+He then wrote, directed and starred in Bheema (2024).
+He plays the eponymous role in the film dealing with drug menace.
+Although his performance was commended, critics wrote unfavourably of the film's screenplay.

+In 2026, it was reported that he would direct City Lights, starring Vinay Rajkumar and his daughter, Monisha, in her debut.

+Personal life

+Vijay was born to the couple of Narayanamma and Rudrappa.
+His father Rudrappa died in 2021, aged 81.

+Vijay was first married to Nagarathna.
+The couple have three children: daughters Monisha and Monica, and son Samrat.
+All of them have worked in Kannada films as actors.

+Vijay filed for divorce first in January 2013 accusing her parents and her of cruelty, and desertion.
+However, the couple patched up in November 2014.
+Vijay met Keerthi Pattadi, an IT professional and model, in 2010.
+They married in 2016, before obtaining a divorce from Nagarathna.
+Vijay again filed for divorce from Nagarathna in 2018 accusing her of cruelty, and it was reported that the petition was dismissed in 2024, despite him being reported to have agreed to pay alimony to her.